$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 As the toilet paper moves easily on the cardboard roll, one solution is to stop the toilet roll from rolling so easily.
 Ah ha!

-1. Squash the cardboard roll a little so that it doesn’t roll smoothly anymore but it can still be used easily.
+1. Squash the cardboard roll a little so that it doesn’t roll smoothly anymore but with enough paper that it can still be used easily.

 The cat will soon tire of this game when the desired results fail to materialize.